partiql/partiql-docs/RFCs/0033-graph-query.md

-  where _p<sub>i</sub>_ are variable-annotated paths, the resulting struct gets key/value attribute pairs where keys are variable names while the attribute value for variable `x` is determined is follows.
+  where _p<sub>i</sub>_ are variable-annotated paths, the resulting struct gets key/value attribute pairs where keys are variable names while the overall attribute for variable `x` is determined is follows.

   - If the `x` is a singleton variable that annotates a node or an edge _v_, the value of its `x`'s attribute is **payload(**_v_**)**.